Do you focus on minor mistakes you’ve made, rather than acknowledging all of the things you do well?

 - Don’t overthink things.
 Just dive in there and get going.
 You can revise later or try another option.

 - Stop using the words “should”, “should have”, “must”, “have to”, and “if only”.
 These can sound dictatorial.
 Instead, use phrases like “want to”, “choose to”, “prefer”, and “now I’ll…”, which put you back in the driver’s seat and have a flavor of kindness.

 - Understand that while your perfectionism and associated wish to control your feelings and environment may have developed from childhood attempts to deal with anxiety (it’s scary being a helpless child), you are older now and can employ other more effective methods of coping.

 - Don’t let fear have the last word.
 You can feel uncomfortable and still take action.
+Courage wouldn’t be courage if it didn’t involve overcoming fears (rather than not having any fears to begin with).
 Your inevitable mistakes don’t define you.
 Done is better than perfect.

 - Determine your most important values and life purpose, then let these be compasses as to how you allocate your time, energy, and resources.
 Use these ideals as guidelines, not absolutes, to avoid perfectionism in this area.
 Although you may continue to keep to-do lists, refrain from letting your lists (and thus your achievements) determine your self-worth and direction.

 We are all human.
 None of us is all good or all bad.
 And this is okay.
 As you shed the perfectionism habit and embrace being the glorious person who you really are, you’re likely to be a lot more relaxed, happier, easier to be around, healthier, and, yes, more productive.